 The good news is that a with a bit of fine tuning, even a modestly-priced cyclecomputer can measure distance with impressive accuracy -- much better than most people achieve, though the cyclecomputer lacks the bells and whistles of a GPS unit.

-The map below shows a segment of a bicycle ride entered into RidewithGPS.com directly from a home computer by clicking and dragging cue points along roads on a map.
+The map below shows a segment of a bicycle route entered into the computer and smartphone app RidewithGPS.com by clicking and dragging control points along roads on a map.
 The route follows the road quite well, except that the ride was from west to east and on the right side of the road.
 It may be that some of the Google data was from a Google camera car traveling westbound.
+The camera car evidently had more sophisticated GPS equipment than the typical consumer device.
+GPS is capable of the kind of accuracy shown, given such equipment.
+This accuracy is good enough to show what road or path a route takes.
+It is not nearly good enough to show correct lane position or a correct path through an intersection -- even if the Google camera car was going in the same direction, and makes the same turns.

 The next image shows the same GPS readings against the background of an enlarged section from a scanned US Geologic Service topographic map.
 The image is blurry, because the topo map is not available in such high resolution as the Google data, but the bicycle ride more nearly follows the road.
 The old USGS mapping here, taken from aerial photographs, is evidently more accurate than the Google database, taken from satellite imagery.
 Or maybe the USGS mapping just more nearly agrees with the GPS data recorded during this ride!

-Of the nine map backgrounds which RidewithGPS offers, the USGS topo map is the only one which places roads slightly differently-- the only background not derived from the same survey data.
+Of the several map backgrounds which RidewithGPS offers, the old USGS topo map is the only one which places roads slightly differently from the others -- the only background not derived from the same survey data.

 GPS requires a line of sight to earth satellites, and this can be interrupted by tunnels, cliff walls, buildings or overhanging vegetation.
 If the GPS unit loses contact, it will generally fill in the missing stretch when contact is restored -- using a mapped route, or if none is available, a straight line.
 To maintain speed and distance readings in such situations, many GPS units optionally can take input from a wheel sensor.
 This may be calibrated automatically from GPS readings, or it may need to be calibrated manually like a cyclecomputer.